mschwaller/traffic_cop/READ_ME_L7_SLC-off.txt

-This branch contains all of the code and input files needed to run the Landsat-7 SLC-off retrievals on Pleiades
+This branch (the L7_SLC-off branch) contains all of the code and input files needed to run the Landsat-7 SLC-off retrievals on Pleiades

 ENVI+IDL Code: